strigo/strigo-rest-docs/content/enrollments.md

 # On Demand Course Enrollments

-Enrollments represent single, student-specific access definitions to on demand courses.
+Enrollments represent single, learner-specific access definitions to on demand courses.

 ## The Enrollment Resource